jinisaweaklearner/AWS/common_questions.md

 ## Copying an Amazon EBS snapshot
 With Amazon EBS, you can create point-in-time snapshots of volumes, which we store for you in Amazon S3.
 After you create a snapshot and it has finished copying to Amazon S3 (when the snapshot status is completed), you can copy it from one AWS Region to another, or within the same Region.

-## Amazon CloudFront
-Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
-CloudFront is integrated with AWS – both physical locations that are directly connected to the AWS global infrastructure, as well as other AWS services.

 ## VPC and S3
 I would like to tell you about a new AWS feature that will allow you to make even better use of Amazon Virtual Private Cloud and Amazon Simple Storage Service (S3).
 As you probably know, S3 provides you with secure, durable, and highly scalable object storage.
 You can use the Virtual Private Cloud to create a logically isolated section of the AWS Cloud, with full control over a virtual network that you define.